-Role The Head Teacher Our head The of teacher is Mr Andrew andy.evans@hereford.jmhs.sch.uk and he is responsible for the day to day management of all aspects of the school, this includes the support for children with SEND.
+The Role of the Headteacher - Our headteacher is Dr John Holmes john.holmes@hereford.jmhs.sch.uk and he is responsible for the day to day management of all aspects of the school, this includes the support for children with SEND.
 He gives responsibility to the SENDCo and class teachers to support all students with SEND but is still responsible for ensuring that your child's needs are met.